-So far in 2017, more than 60,000 children are due to have taken part in road safety activities and raise valuable funds for Brake with events on Wednesday 15 February and Wednesday 10 May.
-Click here to register for our September and November dates or find out more about the themes for 2017.
-You can email email@example.com for more information and to find out tips for your Beep Beep!
+In 2017, almost 19,000 children took part in road safety activities and raise valuable funds for Brake with events on Wednesday 15 February, Wednesday 10 May, Wednesday 27 September and Wednesday 22 November.
+Click here to register for our events in 2018.
+You can email firstname.lastname@example.org for more information and to find out tips for your Beep Beep!
 Day.

 The London Borough of Havering bought a whopping 250 Beep Beep!
 Day Bumper Packs from us so they could give them to their local nurseries for free.
 We even produced tailored resources with their logo on.
 The council is distributing them across the borough throughout 2017 to help nurseries improve road safety.